bjmt/quaqc/doc/metrics.md

 Lastly, if the `-T/--tss` flag is used, a TSS pileup is generated (available in the JSON output) and a TSS enrichment score (TES) is provided.
-This is calculated as the number of reads within the middle 10% of the TSS pileup range divided by the first 25% of the range (i.e., background levels in the promoter region).
+This is calculated as the max read density within the middle 10% of the TSS pileup range divided by the first 25% of the range (i.e., background levels in the promoter region).